Selim I

-Selim I (سليم الأول; I. Selim; 10 October 1470 – 22 September 1520), known as Selim the Grim or Selim the Resolute (Yavuz Sultan Selim), was the Sultan of the Ottoman Empire from 1512 to 1520.
+Selim I (سليم الأول; I. Selim; 10 October 1470 – 22 September 1520), also known as Selim the Grim or Selim the Resolute (Yavuz Sultan Selim), was the sultan of the Ottoman Empire from 1512 to 1520.
 Despite lasting only eight years, his reign is notable for the enormous expansion of the Empire, particularly his conquest between 1516 and 1517 of the entire Mamluk Sultanate of Egypt, which included all of the Levant, Hejaz, Tihamah and Egypt itself.
 On the eve of his death in 1520, the Ottoman Empire spanned about 3.4 e6km2, having grown by seventy percent during Selim's reign.

 Selim's conquest of the Middle Eastern heartlands of the Muslim world, and particularly his assumption of the role of guardian of the pilgrimage routes to Mecca and Medina, established the Ottoman Empire as the pre-eminent Muslim state.
 His conquests dramatically shifted the empire's geographical and cultural center of gravity away from the Balkans and toward the Middle East.
 By the eighteenth century, Selim's conquest of the Mamluk Sultanate had come to be romanticized as the moment when the Ottomans seized leadership over the rest of the Muslim world, and consequently Selim is popularly remembered as the first legitimate Ottoman Caliph, although stories of an official transfer of the caliphal office from the Mamluk Abbasid dynasty to the Ottomans were a later invention.

 Early life

-Born in Amasya around 1470, Selim was the youngest son of Şehzade Bayezid (later Bayezid II).
-His mother was Gülbahar Hatun, a Turkish princess from the Dulkadir State centered around Elbistan in Maraş; her father was Alaüddevle Bozkurt Bey, the eleventh ruler of the Dulkadirs.
-Some academics state that Selim's mother was a lady named Gülbahar, while chronological analysis suggests that his biological mother's name could also have been Ayşe Hatun.

-Reign

-Governor of Trabzon

-During his reign as governor of Trabzon Selim had earned a great reputation among his military men for his confrontations with the Safavids, slave raids and campaign in the Caucasus against Georgia.
-Selim defeated a Safavid army in 1505, when Shah Ismail’s brother led a 3,000-strong Safavid army against Selim, Selim routed the army, massacred many and seized their arms and munitions.
-In 1507 he defeated the Safavids again in the Battle of Erzincan, after Shah Ismail marched through Ottoman lands to attack the Dulkadirids Selim attacked Erzincan and defeated a Safavid army sent against him by Shah Ismail.
-The following year he invaded the Caucasus, he subdued western Georgia, brought Imereti and Guria under Ottoman domination and seized a large number of slaves.
-In 1510 he defeated the Safavids again in the Campaign of Trabzon.

-Accession
+Selim was born in Amasya on 10 October 1470 as the son of Şehzade Bayezid (later Bayezid II) during the reign of his grandfather Mehmed II.
+His mother was Ayşe Gülbahar Hatun, a Pontic Greek concubine, formerly confused with Ayşe Hatun, another consort of Bayezid and daughter of Alaüddevle Bozkurt Bey, the eleventh ruler of the Dulkadirids.
+In 1479 at the age of nine, he was sent by his grandfather to Istanbul to be circumcised along with his brothers.
+In 1481, his grandfather Mehmed II died and his father became Sultan Bayezid II.
+Six years later in 1487, he was sent by his father to Trabzon to serve there as governor.

+Campaigns and Battles

+Campaign of Trebizond (1505)

+Shah Ismail's brother Ibrahim marched on Trabzon, which belonged to the Ottomans, with an army of 3,000 in 1505.
+Thereupon, Selim went on an expedition against Ibrahim.
+With 450 soldiers under the command of Selim, he repelled the army of 3,000 under the command of Ibrahim and chased the Safavids to Erzincan.
+As a result of this expedition, Shah Ismail complained about Selim to Sultan Bayezid II, but he did not get any results.